sca075/mqtt_vacuum_camera/README.md

   topic: valetudo/your_topic
   ```

+We did work also a little to help the author of the card, we guess soon a new version of the card will be released.
+Those settings will be automatically setup in the card as soon the vacuum and camera will be setup.

 ### Known Supported Vacuums:
 ***<details><summary> We here list, thanks to our users, the known working vacuums. </summary>***